Automated Discovery of Test Oracles for Database Management Systems Using LLMs

 To filter out such inequivalent candidates, we employ a SQL equivalence prover called SQLSolver~\cite{ding2023proving} for this purpose.
 Specifically, we will discard any candidate that cannot be proven equivalent to the input query.
 The details about how to communicate with CAQ pairs and concrete SQL provers will be presented in Section~\ref{sec:equivalence-checking}.

-In the second stage, our task is to instantiate each verified CAQ pair into multiple concrete SQL query pairs by filling the placeholders in the CAQs.
+In the next stage, our task is to instantiate each verified CAQ pair into multiple concrete SQL query pairs by filling the placeholders in the CAQs.
 Before that, we generate a corpus of SQL snippets for placeholder filling, ensuring efficiency and cost-effectiveness during testing through reuse.
 This corpus also needs to be scalable, complex, and diverse enough to cover various database features.

-\ding{174} To this end, we propose a hybrid approach that integrates LLMs with a grammar-based generator, producing complex, feature-rich snippets (by LLMs) while maintaining scalability (by grammar-based generator).
+In \ding{174}, we use a hybrid approach that integrates LLMs with a grammar-based generator, producing complex, feature-rich snippets (by LLMs) while maintaining scalability (by grammar-based generator).
 Note that LLMs may not generate the snippets that return the specified datatypes, or even generate invalid SQL snippets that will cause false positives during testing, such as non-deterministic features.
 To address this, we employ runtime validation to filter snippets.
-All of these will be detailed in Section~\ref{sec:corpus-generation}.
+This will be discussed in Section~\ref{sec:corpus-generation}.

-\ding{175} With the generated corpus, we can instantiate each CAQ pair into multiple concrete SQL query pairs by filling the placeholders with snippets from the corpus.
+With the generated corpus, in \ding{175} we instantiate each CAQ pair into multiple concrete SQL query pairs by filling the placeholders with snippets from the corpus.
 The details about how to reuse the corpus for instantiating multiple CAQ pairs associated with different schemas will be presented in Section~\ref{sec:query-instantiation}.
-For example, for the above equivalent CAQ pair, we must fill the placeholder [$\square_1\mapsto$\texttt{ t1:BOOLEAN}] with a snippet that produces a Boolean value from the table \texttt{t1}.
+For example, for the above equivalent CAQ pair, we must fill the placeholder $\square_1 \triangleright\placeholder{\textsf{Expr}(t1:BOOLEAN)}$ with a snippet that produces a Boolean value from the table \texttt{t1}.
 For instance, the generated snippet \texttt{false} can be used to instantiate the CAQ pair into the following concrete SQL query pair: